skydive-project/skydive.network/blog/capture-targets.md

 ---
-title: How to sent packets/flows to external tool ?
+title: How to send packets/flows to external tool ?
 layout: blog-post
 author: Sylvain Afchain
 date: 29/07/2019